CDRH/open-oni_nebraska_theme/docs/services/apache.md

 Install documentation is located in the private CDRH-General repo

-One difference for the OpenONI deployments from this documentation is that local Apache config files are added at `/etc/httpd/local/` rather than `/etc/httpd/cdrh/`
+One difference for the Open ONI deployments from this documentation is that local Apache config files are added at `/etc/httpd/local/` rather than `/etc/httpd/cdrh/`